M2Team/NanaZip/ReadMe.md

 [MD23: The baselines of Windows targets for all my open-source projects]: https://github.com/MouriNaruto/MouriDocs/tree/main/docs/23

-Note: Due to the Self Extracting Executables (SFX) will be migrated to x86 (64-bit) starting with NanaZip 6.0, it gives users chances to use Self Extracting Executables (SFX) archives under 64-bit Microsoft official Windows PE and Windows RE instances:
+Note: Starting with NanaZip 6.0, Self-Extracting Executables (SFX) will be migrated to x86 (64-bit).
+This allows users to run SFX archives under 64-bit Microsoft official Windows PE and Windows RE instances, with the following prerequisites:

-- For ARM (64-bit) Microsoft official Windows PE and Windows RE, you need to make sure you Windows PE and Windows RE images are built with Windows ADK Build 25398 or later and integrated the [x64 emulation optional component].
+- For ARM (64-bit) Microsoft official Windows PE and Windows RE, you need to make sure your Windows PE and Windows RE images are built with Windows ADK Build 25398 or later and have the [x64 emulation optional component] integrated.
-- For ARM (64-bit) Windows 10, I suggest you to upgrade to Windows 11 because ARM (64-bit) Windows 11 provides x64 emulation support, and Windows 10 is nearly end of support from Microsoft.
+- For ARM (64-bit) Windows 10: We recommend upgrading to Windows 11.
+Windows 11 on ARM provides native x64 emulation support, whereas Windows 10 lacks full x64 emulation and is reaching end of support from Microsoft.

 [x64 emulation optional component]: https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-add-packages--optional-components-reference?#32

-We chose Windows as the major platform for the NanaZip project supported because Windows has maintained a good and proven ABI and compatibility, and stands out in the history of computing.
-But we also care about the non-Windows platform.
-Here are the policy for non-Windows platform support:
+We chose Windows as the primary platform for the NanaZip project because Windows has maintained a strong, proven ABI and backward compatibility, standing out in the history of computing.
+However, we also care about non-Windows platforms.
+Here is our support policy for non-Windows platforms:

-- The modern flavor of NanaZip won't support non-Windows unless someone ported WinRT XAML to POSIX.
-So, non-Windows support policy is only for NanaZip Core and NanaZip Classic.
+- NanaZip Modern: The modern flavor of NanaZip will not support non-Windows platforms unless someone ports WinRT XAML to POSIX.
+Therefore, non-Windows support applies exclusively to NanaZip Core and NanaZip Classic.
-- The developer team will try best to support Wine which has the Windows Vista or later feature level.
-Currenly tested simply under Wine 9.x.
+- Wine Support: The development team will do its best to support Wine (targeting the Windows Vista or later feature level).
+Basic testing is currently conducted under Wine 9.x.
-- We don't support ReactOS and its derivatives because they are too hard to support.
-But testing under the ReactOS and its derivatives may be interesting.
+- ReactOS: We do not support ReactOS or its derivatives due to the difficulty of maintenance.
+However, periodic testing under ReactOS and its derivatives may still be conducted out of interest.

 > [!NOTE]
 > In theory, NanaZip Classic can run on Windows 10 (Build 10240) or later if